"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 This is not a mathematical matter in the first instance.
 Nor does it fall and under any other traditional science or academic discipline.
 It is a matter of recognizing the single dimension of gravity and its relationship to the world of relative pi ...as an entirely new dimension.

-For the past two centuries, Laplacian mathematics have been effectively welded in bronze and sealed in cement.
+For the past two centuries, Laplacian mathematics have been harvested in quadrature and effectively welded in bronze and sealed in cement.
 It is now virtually useless to ask a mathematician to understand or confirm these matters.
 No "physicist" or “mathematician” or "statistician" can do it without apparently surrendering, at least psychologically, the basis of his or her education.

 It will surely be a mass of naturally inquisitive students who will ultimately confirm these random matters of pi and geometry.
 It will undoubtedly occur first across the internet.